Martin Riggs: Weapons

-Riggs is also a practitioner of several styles of martial arts that include Wing Chun, Judo, Taekwondo, Boxing, Capoeira, Shotokan Karate and Brazilian Jiu-Jitsu.
+In the first film, Riggs' main sidearm was a Beretta 92F handgun.
+In 2–4 he carries a Beretta 92FS.

 Reception

 Critics have given the character a positive reception.
 He is praised for his dramatic and brutal fight scene with Mr. Joshua (Gary Busey) and the sharp and clever dialogue provided by Shane Black.
-Martin Riggs is number 100 on Empire's list of The 100 Greatest Movie Characters.
+Martin Riggs is number 100 on Empire's list of "The 100 Greatest Movie Characters".